 It is important to start brushing your child’s teeth as soon as the first milk teeth start to appear (around six months), using a soft child’s brush and suitable toothpaste.
 Try to encourage your child to clean teeth twice a day, with you brushing thoroughly even if your child likes to have a try themselves first.
-We recommend that you take your child to see a dentist from around two years of age.
+We recommend that you take your child to see a dentist by one year of age.

 10-12 months development review

 When your child is aged around nine months you will receive a letter inviting you to make an appointment for a development review.
 We ask you to phone the Single Point of Access number to make an appointment convenient for you.
 Once an appointment has been made, you will be sent a questionnaire to complete.
 We ask you to complete the questionnaire prior to the appointment and bring it with you to the appointment.
 This is an opportunity for you and the health professional to observe together how your baby is developing and for you to ask any questions.

 We use the Ages and Stages Questionnaire (ASQ) designed to give you a better understanding of your child’s development and progress with communication, movement, problem solving, and personal-social skills (washing hands, using utensils playing games, understanding others feelings).

 The ASQ results will help identify any early concerns about your child’s development so that assistance can be put in place to support your child to reach their potential.
 Please bring your child’s red book to the assessment.